Suggested gear for a 10-day trip on the edge of the world.

 Fante, Bukowski, Kerouac.

-And one or both might be deserved, who knows.
+And one or both terms might be deserved, who knows.
 But I can’t shake the idea that our constant need for superlatives, for larger-than-life destinies, might have something to do with it.
 It seems to me that reality – real life – is often times much more simple.

 This is why I was always more enthused by the rational, down-to-earth depictions of a writer like Steinbeck.
 The empathy, the sobriety, the stubborn refusal to give in to artefacts.
 Soledad was his land and for one beautiful day, we’d make it ours.